sensu/sensu-docs/content/sensu-go/5.17/getting-started/enterprise.md

 ## Commercial features in Sensu Go

-- **Manage resources from your browser**: Create, edit, and delete checks, handlers, mutators, and filters using the Sensu [web UI][8].
+- **Manage resources from your browser**: Create, edit, and delete checks, handlers, mutators, and filters using the Sensu [web UI][8], and access the Sensu web UI homepage.
 - **Authentication providers**: Scale Sensu role-based access control (RBAC) with [LDAP and Active Directory integrations][9].
 - **Scalable resource filtering** designed for large installations: Use label and field selectors to filter [Sensu API][4] responses, [sensuctl][5] outputs, and Sensu [web UI][6] views using custom labels and a wider range of resource attributes.
 - **Event logging**: Log event data to a file you can use as an input source for your favorite data lake solution.